Font list

 , and .woff

-font files.
-Do not register fonts in the system - you only need to put them in this folder.
+- You don't need to register fonts in the system - you only need to put them in the asset folder.

 , you allow your users to select Arial Regular